 The 10 Worst People You Will Meet at the Jersey Shore, Ranked

-It’s officially summer in Philadelphia, and that means lots of fun in the Jersey Shore sun, copious amounts of Manco & Manco pizza, and, of course, incredibly irritating beachgoers who don’t know how to act in public.
+It’s summer.
+That means lots of fun in the Jersey Shore sun, copious amounts of Manco & Manco pizza, and, of course, incredibly irritating beachgoers who don’t know how to act in public.
 Here are the ten worst.

-Ocean City is a nice little beach town.
+Ocean City is a nice little Jersey Shore beach town.

 Well, other than the ridiculous blue laws that don’t even let you BYO wine to the Italian restaurant down the street for Friday night dinner, a concept completely inconceivable to me.
 Chicken parm without chianti?